nre-learning/nrelabs-curriculum/lessons/lesson-16/stage4/guide.md

 Does this output look familier to you.
 Its a dictionay containing a list of dictionary.

-We are now going to define a config template using the jinja2 Template module to set the system hostname and obtain the interface config.
+We are now going to define a config template using the jinja2 Template to set the system hostname and obtain the interface config.

 ```